nerc-project/nerc-docs/docs/get-started/allocation/requesting-an-allocation.md

     **Storage quotas**, where the cost is determined by [your requested and approved allocation values](allocation-details.md#pi-and-manager-allocation-view-of-openstack-resource-allocation)
     to reserve storage from the total NESE storage pool.
-For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GiB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+For **NERC (OpenStack)** Resource Allocations, the **Storage quotas** are specified by the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota (GiB)" allocation attributes.
     If you have common questions or need more information, refer to our [Billing FAQs](../../get-started/cost-billing/billing-faqs.md) for comprehensive
     answers.
 Keep in mind that you can easily scale and expand your current resource allocations within your project by following [this documentation](allocation-change-request.md#request-change-resource-allocation-attributes-for-openstack-project)